Seshcommander/TszLi_T1A3/README.md

 1. Ensure Python 3 is installed (refer to https://www.python.org/downloads/)
 2. Run command `./run-project.sh` in your OS terminal or double click run-project.sh

-_\*Note that virtual environment is preferred for users who do not want to install the dependencies on their native system_
+_\*Note that virtual environment is preferred for users who do not want to install or overwrite the dependencies on their native system_

 #### <u>Native</u>